ShaheerSajid/RISCV/README.md

 ## Benchmarks and Tests

-Each instruction was validated using modelsim after which simple C programs were compiled to test overa
+Each instruction was validated using modelsim after which simple C programs were compiled to validate overall functionality.
+Dhrystone benchmark was then performed to provide an idea on the overall performance of the processor.
+The pres

 - Fmax: 20Mhz